-This section has more than one version with varying effective dates.
-To view a complete list of the versions of this section see Table of Contents.

-§ 16-321.
-Workforce Readiness Grant Program [Section subject to abrogation].

-(2) "Community college" includes Baltimore City Community College.

-(3) "Eligible donor" means a person other than a local, state, federal, or foreign government.

-(4) "Program" means the Workforce Readiness Grant Program.

-(b) Established. -- There is a Workforce Readiness Grant Program.

-(c) Purpose. -- The purpose of the Program is to provide matching grants to a community college to improve the community college's technology.
+- (1) In this section the following words have the meanings indicated - (2) "Community college" includes Baltimore City Community College - government.
+(3) "Eligible donor" means a person other than a local, state, federal, or foreign - (4) "Program" means the Workforce Readiness Grant Program. - (b) Established. -- There is a Workforce Readiness Grant Program. - (c) Purpose. -- The purpose of the Program is to provide matching grants to a community college to improve the community college's technology.

-(d) Donations. -- Each community college campus may accept donations from eligible donors that further the purpose of the Program.
+donors that further the purpose of the Program. (d) Donations. -- Each community college campus may accept donations from eligible